dessant/reaction-comments/assets/app-description.md

 ## Supporting the Project

-The ongoing development of Reaction Comments is made possible thanks to the support of awesome backers.
+The continued development of Reaction Comments is made possible thanks to the support of awesome backers.
 If you'd like to join them, please consider contributing with [Patreon](https://goo.gl/qRhKSW), [PayPal](https://goo.gl/5FnBaw) or [Bitcoin](https://goo.gl/uJUAaU).